-For 33 years he has specialised in reporting on the red meat and livestock industries, earning the trust and confidence of key stakeholders across the industry and developing a reputation for accurate, credible and informative reporting.
+For 34 years he has specialised in reporting on the red meat and livestock industries, earning the trust and confidence of key stakeholders across the industry and developing a reputation for accurate, credible, informed and informative reporting.

 In July 2019, he and fellow Beef Central publisher James Nason jointly received the Australian beef Industry Foundation’s 2019 Howard Yelland award for services to the Australian beef industry.
-He has received numerous industry and government awards and acknowledgements for his professional writing over the past three decades, including:
+He has received numerous industry and government awards and acknowledgements for his professional writing over three decades, including:

 He is widely regarded as an authoritative commentator on industry affairs and regularly chairs significant national and regional industry events for the lotfeeding, live export and production sectors.

 As a communications specialist, Jon has contributed towards the development of major industry programs such as the Red Meat Industry Strategic Plan 2010-15.
 He also sat for some years on the National Beef Genetics Extension Committee.

 He has co-authored two books on industry affairs – both histories – based on the Australian lotfeeding industry and Stanbroke Pastoral Company.